anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <p align="center"><img src="../figures/ch05_b_ref_profile.png" alt="b_ref_profile" title="Reference Profile" width="70%"/></p>
 <p align="center"><b>Figure 5-2:</b> Cloud Infrastructure Virtual resources</p>

-Depending on the requirements of the workloadss, a VM or a Pod will be deployed with a Cloud Infrastructure Profile and an appropriate compute flavour.
+Depending on the requirements of the workloads, a VM or a Pod will be deployed with a Cloud Infrastructure Profile and an appropriate compute flavour.
 A Cloud Infrastructure Profile is defined by a Cloud Infrastructure Software Profile and a Cloud Infrastructure Hardware Profile.
-A Cloud Infrastructure Software Profile is a set of features, capabilities, and metrics offered by an Cloud Infrastructure software layer. **Figure 5-3** depicts a high level view of the Basic and Network Intensive Cloud Infrastructure Profiles.
+A Cloud Infrastructure Software Profile is a set of features, capabilities, and metrics offered by a Cloud Infrastructure software layer. **Figure 5-3** depicts a high level view of the Basic and Network Intensive Cloud Infrastructure Profiles.

 <p align="center"><img src="../figures/RM_chap5_fig_5_3_SW_profile.png" alt="ref_profiles" title="Reference Profiles" width="80%"/></p>
 <p align="center"><b>Figure 5-3:</b> Cloud Infrastructure Profiles</p>